 Catherine Montalto is an associate professor of Consumer Sciences in the Department of Human Sciences and Director of First Year Experience.
 She received her PhD from Cornell University and her master's and bachelor's degrees from The Ohio State University.
 Montalto joined the faculty in 1992 and became Director of First Year Experience in 2018.
 She teaches courses that apply marketing research and data analysis to examine consumers and factors which impact decisions around the allocation of time and money.

-She is involved with several university initiatives around student financial wellness and is a member of the Student Financial Wellness Task Force and Student Life Wellness Collaborative.
-Montalto also is a member of Ohio Staters, Inc., a 501(c)(3) nonprofit organization committed to services and preservation of the welfare and traditions of The Ohio State University.
+Montalto is involved with several university initiatives around student financial wellness and is a member of the Student Financial Wellness Task Force and Student Life Wellness Collaborative.
+She is also a member of Ohio Staters, Inc., a 501(c)(3) nonprofit organization committed to services and preservation of the welfare and traditions of The Ohio State University.

 - PhD, Consumer Economics and Housing (Applied Economics, Labor Economics) Cornell University, 1992

 - MS, Textiles and Clothing, The Ohio State University, 1979